First single release by Nella Dodds (US #74 1964).

 Hit versions by The Supremes (US #1/R&B #2/UK #27 1964), Jr. Walker & The All Stars (US #24/R&B #8 1967), Shakin’ Stevens (UK #24 1987).

 Also recorded by Mitch Ryder & the Detroit Wheels (1966).

 “‘Come See About Me’ would be Dodds’ highest-charting single.
-She was scheduled to have a vinyl album released in the mid-60s, but it was never materialized.
+She was scheduled to have an accompanying vinyl album released in the mid-60s, but it never materialized.
 This Is A Girl’s Life was to have been a compilation of Dodds’ twelve single releases between 1964-66, including ‘Come See About Me’, plus an additional three unreleased songs.
 The album was finally released (on CD) in 2007.

-“‘Come See About Me’ became the third of five consecutively-released Supremes songs to top the Billboard Hot 100 chart – twice, in fact, in non-consecutive weeks: the week of December 13, 1964 and, again, January 10, 1965.
-After one week at #1, the Supremes were toppled by the Beatles’ ‘I Feel Fine’.
-The following week, ‘Come See About Me’ again hit #1, toppling the Beatles.
+“For the Supremes, ‘Come See About Me’ became their third of five consecutively-released promotional singles to top the Billboard Hot 100 chart.
+‘Come See About Me’ topped the chart – twice, in fact, in non-consecutive weeks: the week of December 13, 1964 and, again, January 10, 1965.
+After its first week at #1 in December, the Supremes were toppled by the Beatles’ ‘I Feel Fine’.
+The following week, ‘Come See About Me’ again hit #1, toppling the Beatles.”

 The Supremes, “Come See About Me” (1964):

 Mitch Ryder & the Detroit Wheels, “Come See About Me” (1966):